wvandaal/PwrSlide/README.md

 `nextSlide()`   | N/A                     | N/A               | Animates the next `PwrPiece` or transitions to the next slide in order.
 This method is called on when `controlsActive=true` and the user presses right, down, space, or PgDwn.
 Fires a `slidechange` event.
 `prevSlide()`   | N/A                     | N/A               | Transitions to the previous slide in order.
 This method is called on when `controlsActive=true` and the user presses left, up, or PgUp.
 Fires a `slidechange` event.
 `getSlide(slideNum)`   | *integer*     | `PwrSlide`            | Returns the slide in the current deck corresponding to its index in the `slides` NodeList.

+> **Note:** Holding the down `shift` allows you to skip ahead to the next slide without animating any un-animated PwrPieces

 ##### The `slidechange` Event
 The `slidechange` event is fired when the currently displayed slide leaves the view and is replaced by another slide.
 The `event.details` contains an object representing the current state of the PwrDeck, namely the `slideIndex` and the `curSlide`.
 This event can be used to synchronize different decks, allowing you to queue presenter notes, trigger slide changes in other presentations, etc.